 Enterprise Resource Planning (ERP): Business process management software that allows an enterprise to use a system of integrated applications to manage the business and automate many back-office functions.

 Invoice: A commercial document issued by a seller to the buyer, indicating the products, quantities, and agreed prices for products or services.

 Knowledge Base: A centralized repository for information used to optimize information collection, organization, and retrieval for an organization.

 Lead: An early contact in the sales process who has not yet been evaluated or qualified to be an opportunity.

 Lead Scoring: Assigning a numeric value to a lead to measure its likelihood of qualifying into a deal.

 List View: A list of individual records displayed on a module’s home page.

-On-Premise CRM: Installing software on your own servers in your organization and having your own IT staff to manage it.
+On-Premise CRM: Installing the software on your own servers in your organization and having your own IT staff to manage it.

 Opportunity: Potential prospects or clients who are interested in your product.